Does Activated Charcoal Work for Your Smile?

 Even occasional use is abrasive.
 If you’re curious, it’s much better to ask your dentist first.
 They can look at your specific teeth and let you know if it’s too risky for you, or suggest a truly safer alternative to get the bright smile you want.

-Schedule an Appointment With Your Plano, TX Dentist
+Schedule an Appointment With Your Plano Dentist